-This form must be completed by all shortlisted candidates where a police check (also known as a DBS), is required.
-The information disclosed on this form will be discussed during the interview process and following receipt of the DBS certificate as appropriate.
+This form must be completed by all applicants where a police check (also known as a DBS), is required.
+The information disclosed on this form will not be kept with your application form during the application process.

 Policy statement on recruiting applicants with criminal records